At a Glance

 *Base Cost (cost per unit x program units) is provided to aid in program comparison only.

 Why This Major Is Relevant

 In an increasingly digital age, the use, analysis, and interpretation of numbers are critical to every aspect of our society.
 Likewise, the intersection of numbers with the physical world is fundamental to everything from the development of computer chips to alternate fuels, space flight to climate change.
-APU math/physics majors gain analytical, logical reasoning, and creative problem-solving skills that make them uniquely prepared to tackle complex problems in a wide variety of fields.
+The APU math/physics major gains analytical, logical reasoning, and creative problem-solving skills, becoming uniquely prepared to tackle complex problems in a wide variety of fields.

 Gain In-depth Learning Experiences

 APU math/physics students often secure internships at institutions such as the Jet Propulsion Laboratory (NASA) and the Institute of Geophysics and Planetary Physics at the University of California, Los Angeles.
 Students also participate in cutting-edge, original research projects with faculty who are active in this field.
 Internships and research ensure that math/physics majors graduate with contacts in their chosen field, solid evidence of their skills, and substantial experience on their résumés.